ankur-devfactory/lambda/vote-processor/README.md

 ```

 # Request Parameters:
-a) accessKey: It is the key provided to access the API, it should be passed as “tpm-2449” only.
+ * accessKey: It is the key provided to access the API, it should be passed as “tpm-2449” only.

 # Output:
 It retrives the vote count and returns the information in below format.